netxms/netxms-doc/admin/icmp-ping.rst

 * ICMP.ResponseTime.Max(*)
 * ICMP.ResponseTime.Min(*)

 For example, ``ICMP.PacketLoss(8.8.8.8)`` parameter will provide packet loss for target with IP address 8.8.8.8.

 No historical data is stored by default.
-It's necessary to configure DCIs using internal parameters to store historical data.
+It's necessary to configure DCIs using above mentioned internal parameters to store historical data.

 Ping subagent
 =============

 This subagent can be used to measure ICMP ping response times from one location to another.
 Measurements can be either scheduled by the agent itself or requested by the server.

 Metrics scheduled by the agent (based on "PacketRate" parameter):